pingcap/docs-cn/online-deployment-using-ansible.md

     ansible 2.7.11
     ```

-## Step 5: Configure the SSH mutual trust and sudo rules on the Control Machine
+## Step 5: Configure the SSH mutual trust and sudo rules on the control machine

-Make sure you have logged in to the Control Machine using the `tidb` user account.
+Make sure you have logged in to the control machine using the `tidb` user account.

 1. Add the IPs of your target machines to the `[servers]` section of the `hosts.ini` file.